Ancient Egyptian conception of the soul: Ka (vital essence)

 Scenes from the north wall of the burial chamber of Tutankhamun.
 On the left side, Tutankhamun, followed by his ka, embraces the god of the dead Osiris.

-The kꜣ (ka), 𓂓, was the Egyptian concept of vital essence, which distinguishes the difference between a living and a dead person, with death occurring when the kꜣ left the body.
+The kꜣ (ka 𓂓/egy/), was the Egyptian concept of vital essence, which distinguishes the difference between a living and a dead person, with death occurring when the kꜣ left the body.
 The Egyptians believed that Khnum created the bodies of children on a potter's wheel and inserted them into their mothers' bodies.
 Depending on the region, Egyptians believed that Heqet or Meskhenet was the creator of each person's kꜣ, breathing it into them at the instant of their birth as the part of their soul that made them be alive.

 The Egyptians also believed that the kꜣ was sustained through food and drink.
 For this reason food and drink offerings were presented to the dead, although it was the kꜣ within the offerings that was consumed, not the physical aspect.
 In the Middle kingdom a form of offering tray known as a soul house was developed to facilitate this.
 The kꜣ was often represented in Egyptian iconography as a second image of the king, leading earlier works to attempt to translate kꜣ as double.

 In the Old Kingdom private tombs, artwork depicted a "doubleworld" with essential people and objects for the owner of the ka.
 As Ancient Orient Curator Andrey Bolshakov explains:

 "The notion of the ka was a dominating concept of the next life in the Old Kingdom.
 In a less pure form, it lived into the Middle Kingdom, and lost much of its importance in the New Kingdom, although the ka always remained the recipient of offerings."

 Ib (heart)

-This exquisite gold and green stone heart scarab belonged to Hatnofer, the mother of the prominent 18th dynasty state official Senenmut, who served under the female king and pharaoh Hatshepsut.
+This exquisite gold and green stone heart scarab belonged to Hatnofer, the mother of the prominent 18th dynasty state official Senenmut, who served under the female pharaoh Hatshepsut.
 The tomb of Ramose and Hatnofer was found intact by archaeologists at Sheikh Abd el-Qurna, in Thebes.
 The scarab is today on display at the Metropolitan Museum of Art.